Biella: Transport

 Biella has two railway stations.
-The main one, Biella San Paolo railway station, opened in 1856, is the junction of the Biella–Novara and Santhià–Biella railways.
+The main one, Biella San Paolo railway station, opened in 1939, is the junction of the Biella–Novara (opened in 1939) and Santhià–Biella (opened in 1856) railways.
 A second railway station, Biella Chiavazza, is in the district of Chiavazza, a short distance along the line towards Novara.
 The Biella funicular connects a lower station on Via Curiel, in the city's Biella Piano quarter, with an upper station on Via Avogadro in the city's medieval Biella Piazzo quarter.

-Biella-Cerrione Airport in Cerrione serves Biella.
+Biella-Cerrione Airport in Cerrione serves Biella but does not operate any commercial flights to and from the airport.
+The nearest passengers are Turin Airport, Milan's Malpensa Airport, Linate Airport and Bergamo Airport.